 lengthQ = edge==EDGE_HOR ?
 (CUQ_height >> 1) – 1 : (CUQ_width>>1) - 1

-This means that only one sample will be filtered when the distance between boundaries are 4.
+This means that only one sample will be filtered with the weak VVC filter on side P when the distance between boundaries on P side is 4 and only one sample will be filtered with the weak VVC filter on side Q when the distance between the boundaries on Q side is 4 .

-The weak filter can be used with two sample filtering on at least one side if lengthP or lengthQ is larger than 1.
-The strong filter can be used if both lengthP and lengthQ are larger than 2.
+The weak VVC filter can be used with two sample filtering on at least one side if lengthP or lengthQ is larger than 1.
+The strong VVC filter can be used if both lengthP and lengthQ are larger than 2.

 Question to be answered: Is there a subjective benefit of deblocking of 4x4 grid compared to 8x8 grid?